 There are lots of things to do in Västerås and most attractions are within walking distance.
 Those a little further out of town can easily be reached by public transportation or by riding a bike or e-Scooter which can be easily rented within the city center.

-Some of the highlights of a visit to Västerås are a stroll through the Kyrkbacken historic neighbourhood which is centrally located within town.
+Some of the highlights of a visit to Västerås are a stroll through the Kyrkbacken historic neighborhood which is centrally located within the town.